LA County reports low numbers of COVID-19 on holiday weekends | ExBulletin

 He said the first dose would be available elsewhere, primarily in health centers, pharmacies, and “other providers servicing the areas most hit by the COVID-19 pandemic.”

 “We share their frustration,” Simon said.
 “We are all frustrated.
 We know that with more doses we can do more.
-For example, we are currently receiving about 200,000 doses each week and have surveyed all providers.
-We are confident that we can administer up to 600,000 doses per week, so if we have a vaccine available, we will have a much larger volume. “
+For example, we are currently receiving about 200,000 doses weekly and all After investigating the providers, we are confident that we can administer up to 600,000 doses per week, so the availability of available vaccines is far more capable. “

-Both Simon and county health officer Dr. Muntu Davis said it would be important to increase supply as more people were targeted for shots-the state will be 16 years old with underlying illness or disability next month.
-They are very vulnerable to death and serious illness from COVID-19, who said they plan to extend their eligibility to all of these people.
+Both Simon and County Health Officer Dr. Muntu Davis said it would be important to increase supply as more people were targeted for the shot.
+Very vulnerable to death and serious illness from COVID-19.

 Davis recognized a downward trend that generally improved in everyday cases, but although the numbers improved, they were still high, and the risk of encountering someone with COVID-19 was still very high.
 It ’s expensive. ”